 This improved database is owned by Moorfields as a non-commercial public asset, and it’s already been used by hospital researchers for nine separate studies into a wide range of conditions - with many more to come.
 Moorfields can also use DeepMind’s trained AI model for their future non-commercial research efforts.

 Data & Security with Moorfields

 Data security and integrity is hugely important to all of our partnerships.
 That is why every step is taken by our teams to protect data shared with us, audit it, and destroy it when it is no longer being used.

-Moorfields are sharing one million de-personalised digital eye scans, used by eye health professionals to detect and diagnose eye conditions.
+Moorfields have shared one million de-personalised digital eye scans, used by eye health professionals to detect and diagnose eye conditions.
 These scans are de-personalised, meaning that any information that could be used to identify individuals has been removed before DeepMind receives it.